Understand Men: Why You Should Go Beyond Stereotypes to Make it Work

 6. Men aren’t great at multi-tasking

-7. They’re competitive as heck
+7. They’re competitive as hell

 8. Positive reinforcement works better than criticism